 Resolution: 72dpi or higher to provide a clear image when viewed in multiple sizes

 You do not need an International Standard Book Number (ISBN) if you only want to sell your eBook in the Lulu Marketplace.

-You will need an ISBN if you want to sell your eBook on sites other than the Lulu Marketplace, such as the iBookstore and the Barnes & Noble NOOK® Bookstore.
+You will need an ISBN if you want to sell your eBook on sites other than the Lulu Marketplace, such as the Kindle Store, the Apple iBookstore, the Kobo Store, and the Barnes & Noble NOOK® Bookstore.

 Please Note: All eBooks published with an ISBN and set to a status of Private or General Access qualify for retail distribution.
 For more information about this process, see eBook Distribution FAQ.

 No. The ISBN identifies the title, author, publisher, and format of a book.
 Therefore, a different ISBN is required for each format (hardcover, paperback, eBook, etc.).

 Only you know the worth of your work.